Enhancement of efficiency in the Dicke model quantum heat engine

-The efficiency of two QHEs were computed, each engine operates with different quantum critical systems, corresponding to the anisotropic LMG model in one case and the full Dicke model in the other, where the thermodynamic cycles are of Stirling type.
-For both models, we show numerical results for low temperatures, where optimization of the efficiency value (reaching the Carnot limit at some particular cases) was observed, it happens when during the cycle process the model undergoes a QPT.

-A faster efficiency grow is obtained when the interaction term in the LMG model is more anisotropic than isotropic, and in the Dicke model when the interaction posses the rotating and counter-rotating terms equally balanced.
-It means, the rotating wave approximation (i. e. when the counter-rotating term is eliminated) is not appropriate to have a faster efficiency grow.
+The efficiency of a quantum heat engine was computed for an engine operating with a quantum critical system, specifically the full Dicke model, where the thermodynamic cycle is of the Stirling type.
+For the model, we show numerical results for low temperatures, where optimization of the efficiency value (reaching the Carnot limit at some particular cases) was observed, it happens when during the cycle process the model undergoes a quantum phase transition.
+Since quantum phase transition happens for $N\rightarrow\infty$, in the numerical study, some scaling graphs were performed, which show the behavior of efficiency near to the thermodynamical limit ($N\rightarrow\infty$).
+The efficiency, and other thermodynamical quantities related to the quantum heat engine, for finite $N$ also were studied.
+A faster increase in efficiency is achieved when the interaction term in the interaction posses the rotating and counter-rotating terms equally balanced.
+This means that the rotating wave approximation (i.e. when the counter-rotating term is eliminated) is not suitable for achieving a faster increase in efficiency.

-Is observed that Carnot and our Stirling cycles are equivalent at some particular values of the model parameters, where in such cases, there are heat transference only in the isothermal processes of the Stirling cycles.
-In that cases efficiency maximum values are attained and it is also noticed how the ground state degeneracies due to the QPT are associated to such maximum efficiencies.
-Such behavior is related to symmetries of the models, since symmetries rule the degeneracy of the ground state due to the QPT and also rule the existence of level crossings in the spectrum of the systems.
+It is observed that Carnot and our Stirling cycles are equivalent for certain values of the model parameters, where in such cases, there are heat transference only in the isothermal processes of the Stirling cycles.
+In that cases efficiency maximum values are attained and it is also noticed how the ground state degeneracies (related to the quantum phase transition) are associated to such maximum efficiencies.
+Such behavior is related to symmetries of the model, since symmetries rule the degeneracy of the ground state due to the quantum phase transition and also rule the existence of level crossings in the spectrum of the systems.